DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 The elf coughed.

 "I didn't talk about it to my companions in the village.
-If someone came to know that an elf bowed in gratitude to a human, it would become quite an uproar.
+If someone came to know that an elf bowed in gratitude to a human, it would cause quite an uproar.
 I also have to consider my position."

 Reiren said in a slightly awkward manner.